ChristianEngineeringSolutions/Infinity-Forum/README.md

 install and run mongod

-Use same email as on CES for full features
+Use same email as on IF for full features

 # Website

 Public Version available at:
-christianengineeringsolutions.com
+infinity-forum.org

 Use the App for more features
-(CES Connect, Filesystem, and More!)
+(IF Connect, Filesystem, and More!)